 Implement suppression logic and frequency caps to ensure that you send only one email to each shopper matching the furthest point they reached in the shopping funnel.

 Boost your online sales with personalised email campaigns that leverage social proof

 Advanced personalisation isn’t just for the big players like Amazon.
 You can also send highly personalised email campaigns to your shoppers to increase sales for your online store all-year-round.
-Make Q4 the most profitable time of year with these strategies and you’ll be sure to win.

 If you'd like to learn more about implementing reviews and ratings in your personalised email campaigns, check out our Ultimate Guide To Conversions below: